ebloc/ebloc-broker/docs/convert/source/readme.md

 ### **How to submit a job using storageTypes**

-In order to submit your job each user should already registered into eBlocBroker.You can use `contractCall/registerUser.py` to register.
-To run: `python3 contractCall/registerUser.py`.
+In order to submit your job each user should already registered into eBlocBroker.You can use `./registerUser.py` to register.
 Please update followin arguments inside `registerUser.py` file.

 `account`, `userEmail`, `federationCloudID`, `miniLockID`, and `ipfsAddress`.